Joseph Kinsey Howard: Biography

 Montana: High, Wide, and Handsome proved to be an unquestioned landmark in the state's literary history, drawing significant attention both to Howard and the causes he espoused.
 The themes of corporate exploitation that Howard so convincingly and eloquently outlined became the primary focus of Montana historians for a generation to come, and became a primary theme in the works of K. Ross Toole, the state's most noted academic historian.
 Howard's book remains perhaps the most influential and evocative work ever published about Montana's past.

 The recognition afforded Howard by the response to Montana: High, Wide, and Handsome helped open the doors to additional writing, research, and advocacy projects.
 In 1944 Howard resigned his position at the Leader to become a staff member of the Montana Study, a research project largely funded by the Rockefeller Foundation.
 The Study was an examination of life in small-town Montana, with the goal of identifying ways to improve the quality of life in such places and thus helping ensure their preservation.
 Howard remained with the Study for two years, before resigning in order to return to writing full-time.

 Howard's second published volume was Montana Margins: A State Anthology, completed in 1946.
 The book is a thick collection of short fiction, poetry, and historic narratives, covering the full spectrum of Montana's geography and history.
 The depth and scope of the book made it a model for later regional anthologies, such as the voluminous 1988 imitation, The Last Best Place: A Montana Anthology.

 The remainder of Howard's life was devoted to writing, promoting the arts in Montana, and teaching writers workshops.
 Aided by the support of Guggenheim Fellowships in 1947 and 1948, he devoted considerable effort to the writing of a history of Métis leader Louis Riel and his resistance movements against the Canadian government.
 The result of this project was the book Strange Empire: A Narrative of the Northwest, published posthumously in 1952.

-Howard died on August 25, 1951 after suffering a heart attack at age 45.
-He is still recognized, however, as one of Montana's most talented, influential, and significant authors.
+Howard died of a heart attack on August 25, 1951, aged 45.

+He is still recognized as one of Montana's most talented, influential, and significant authors.
 His legacy was summed up by Bernard DeVoto in 1952, who wrote, "By the time Howard died, he came closer to being the spokesman of the West than any other writer has ever been."